Self Taping Equipment Guide

 Mid Level Budget

 There are loads of budget friendly microphones that suit most cameras.
 Even if you are shooting on an iPhone, most microphones that are built for handycams or DSLR’s are compatible.
 I highly recommend the Rode Videomic shotgun microphone.
-It doesn’t require any phantom power so you can just plug it in and go for it.
+It doesn’t require any phantom power (it runs on batteries) so you can just plug it in and go for it.
 I bought a film audio bundle rather than buying individual items, which saved me about $100.

 Alternatively using your own smartphone will be the lowest budget option possible.
 But that will come with complications.
-In particular the amount of memory that you have available on your phone at any given time.
+In particular, the amount of memory that you have available on your phone at any given time.
 If you don’t have a smartphone, your best option is to get a cheap handycam.
 The quality is okay and they use SD cards so it’s easy to upload the footage to your computer.
 Having a digital zoom often comes in handy too.
-If your budget is tight, you can pick up a super cheap second hand camera here.
+If your budget is tight, you can pick up a super cheap second-hand camera here.
 Otherwise if you are using a smartphone, make sure you really get to know the camera and the settings available, so you can get the most out of that pocket-sized camera!

 That’s our comprehensive self tape audition equipment guide.
 If you have any recommendations please leave them below!
 Thanks and good luck!
 For more on filming a good self test.